FAQs

 What fees do you charge?

-Payment depends on the type of service provided and is due via e-Transfer at the end of each appointment.
-Fees are subject to change without notice.
+Payment depends on the type of service provided and is due via e-Transfer or credit card at the end of each appointment.
+Fees are subject to change.

 There are two fee structures depending on services requested:

-For WPATH assessments, additional time is billed at $70 (+HST) per 25-minute block if required.
+Additional time is billed at $80 per 25-minute block if required or requested.

 Is counselling therapy covered by my insurance?